Luna-devv/mellow-web/public/docs/text-to-speech.md

 <br />
 <br />

-To change the volume of the tts or mute it entirely,
+To change the volume of the TTS or mute it entirely for yourself,
 - (desktop) Right-click Wamellow, and set the "User Volume" slider.
 - (mobile) Open Wamellows' profile, and set the "Volume" slider.